OCHA-DAP/ocha-anticipy/README.md

 ### Environment

-To setup the development environment, please install all packages from `requirements/requirements-dev.txt`:
+To set up the development environment, please install all packages from `requirements/requirements-dev.txt`:

 ```shell